← Back to blog

 Vegetable -> { 50, [60] }

-It would also send the update for the Vegetable group downstream:
+It also sends the update for the Vegetable group downstream:

 DELETE Vegetable, 50